Governance and Sustainability Committee Charter

 Guidelines for Selecting Board Candidates

-In considering possible candidates for election as a director, the Nominating and Governance Committee and the other directors should recognize that the contribution of the Board of Directors will depend not only on the character and capacities of the directors taken individually but also on their collective strengths, and should consider the following guidelines.
+In considering possible candidates for election as a director, the Governance and Sustainability Committee and the other directors should recognize that the contribution of the Board of Directors will depend not only on the character and capacities of the directors taken individually but also on their collective strengths, and should consider these guidelines.

 The Board of Directors should be composed of: